Subscribe

 Title [ICM's Pick] The National Commissions for UNESCO of Europe (and beyond) condemn the attack on Ukraine

 Photo by Vladyslav Melnyk on Unsplash.
 This photo is not directly related to the writing.
-25 February 2022 (list of signatories as of 03 March 2022)

 The National Commissions for UNESCO of Europe (and beyond) condemn the attack on Ukraine

-Recent events mark a watershed for Ukraine, Europe and the whole world.
-The National Commissions for UNESCO of Europe (and beyond) condemn the attack on Ukraine by the Russian Federation in the strongest terms.
-We express our solidarity with the people of Ukraine, which includes the journalists covering the conflict zone, and the teachers, educators, students and pupils who have the right to be educated in peace.
-We fully support our partners who advocate for UNESCO's goals and values in Ukraine and beyond.
 On 24 February, UNESCO called for the respect of international humanitarian law.
 Specifically, it called for the preservation of freedom of information, the protection of media professionals and to respect the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
 A total of seven UNESCO World Heritage sites are located in Ukraine.
 Following the recent escalation of violence, the UN Secretary General Mr. António Guterres asked the Russian President to withdraw his troops from Ukraine.

-National Commissions for UNESCO of Albania, Andorra, Austria, Belgium (Flanders), Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroes, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Netherlands, North Macedonia, Norway, Poland, Portugal, Republic of Korea, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom of Great Britain and Northern Ireland. |
+Albania, Andorra, Austria, Belgium (Flanders), Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroes, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Netherlands, North Macedonia, Norway, Poland, Portugal, Republic of Korea, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom of Great Britain and Northern Ireland.